commutatus/image-conversion-automation/readme.md

 - Once deployed you can send requests to the Cloudfront distribution and if the user agent allows WebP, the response will contain a webP version of the JPG/PNG image requested.
 - The distribution will also return images of a specific dimension, you can append `?d=100x100`to the URL

+**References**

+- This script automates an item in the efficiency section of Commutatus' Awesome Framework.
+You can find all background details [here](https://awesome.commutatus.com/domains/engineering/efficient/cloudfront-image-conversion.html).